-Discussions last week were guided by a non-paper on possible elements to include in the final outcome document prepared by the FfD3 Co-Facilitators, Ambassador George Talbot of Guyana and Ambassador Geir Pedersen of Norway.
+Discussions in January were guided by a non-paper on possible elements to include in the final outcome document prepared by the FfD3 Co-Facilitators, Ambassador George Talbot of Guyana and Ambassador Geir Pedersen of Norway.

 Trade finance elements largely feature in the proposed SDGs as means of implementation (MoI) for achieving the overall framework, as well as specific targets within certain goals.

-Reflecting on trade elements in the Co-Facilitators’ paper, some delegates called for leaving substantive discussions on trade to the WTO, where members are working to meet a July deadline for inking a work programme to conclude the Doha Round.
+Reflecting on the trade elements in the Co-Facilitators’ paper in the January session, some delegates called for retaining substantive discussions on trade within the WTO, where members are working to meet a July deadline for finalising a work programme to conclude the Doha Round.

-Divisions appeared on the framing of regional trade agreements (RTAs) in the Co-Facilitators’ elements paper, which says that a proliferation of such deals may not always take into account social impacts, financial stability, and environmental sustainability.
+Divisions appeared on the framing of regional trade agreements (RTAs) in the Co-Facilitators’ elements paper, which says that a proliferation of such deals may not always take into account social impacts, financial stability, and environmental sustainability, leading to adverse outcomes.

 Some UN members said that this wording might overemphasise the negative effects of RTAs, suggesting instead that these agreements could foster development and complement existing trade regimes.